Document Type : Original Paper

-University of Kufa, Faculty of Science, Physics Department
+University of Mosul, Faculty of Science, Physics Department, Mosul, IRAQ

 Introduction: Given that the groundwater is a radon contaminated and used as a source for drinking water, then measuring the amount contamination is of high necessity.